openyurtio/openyurt/docs/proposals/20230706-yurtappconfigrender.md

                   path: /var/lib/docker
                   type: Directory
 ```

+### Comparison with existing open source projects
+#### Open Cluster Management
+Multicluster and multicloud management systems, such as Open Cluster Management(OCM), mainly focus unified management of multiple clusters.
+It provides ManifestWork and Placement.
+ManifestWork provides the ability to send workloads down to the target cluster.
+Placement is used to dynamically select a set of managedClusters in one or multiple ManagedClusterSet so that higher level users can either replicate Kubernetes resources to the member clusters or run their advanced workload i.e. multi-cluster scheduling.

+Advantages:
+1. OCM uses ManifestWorkReplicaSet(aggregator of Manifestwork and Placement) for this, focusing more on schedule's strategy, predicates and priority.
+2. OCM provides much information on status and supports fine-grained field values tracking.

+Disadvantages:
+1. For workloads with different configurations, it requires multiple Manifestwork to deploy.
+2. It does not work with current components, including yurtapp, yurtappdaemon.
+#### KubeVela
+KubeVela is a modern software delivery platform that makes deploying and operating applications across today's hybrid, multi-cloud environments easier, faster and more reliable.

+Advantages:
++ kubevela can achieve the distribution and deployment of workloads,
+Utilizing component replication function and json-patch trait, users and operators can realize the customized configuration of nodepools.

+Disadvantages:
++ It cannot accomplish dynamic deployment for each new nodepool, while yurtappdaemon can make it.

 ## Implementation History
 - [ ] : YurtAppConfigRender API CRD
 - [ ] : Deployment Mutating Webhook